I often receive questions from people who are trying to substitute pull-ups with other similar exercises that work the same muscle groups.

 This gentleman asks:

-First of all, one thing I always do no matter whether I am travelling or at home is to go for a jog near a school district and search for any playground that is open to the public.
-There you will find monkey bars and maybe even pull-up bars where you can do pull-up workouts such as the PT Pyramid.
+First of all, one thing I always do, no matter whether I am travelling or at home, is to go for a jog near a school district and search for any playground that is open to the public.
+You will find monkey bars there and maybe even pull-up bars where you can do pull-up workouts, such as the PT pyramid.

 These are your pulling muscles that enable your arms to bend and lift your weight over the pull-up bar.
-The exercise recommended to develop biceps is, of course, bicep curls.
+The exercise recommended to develop biceps is, of course, biceps curls.

-A good workout for this muscle is what I call a superset where you select three dumbbell weights (For instance 15lbs, 20lbs, and 25lbs).
-This is a non-stop workout where you only rest to change the weights after each series of repetitions.
-Do the 15lbs for 20 reps, the 20 lbs for 10 reps, and the 25 lbs for 5 reps.
-Select the weight for you that will make it challenging to do a set of 20, 15,10 reps non-stop.
+A good workout for this muscle is what I call a superset where you select three dumbbell weights (for instance, 15, 20 and 25 pounds).
+This is a nonstop workout where you only rest to change the weights after each series of repetitions.
+Do the 15 pounds for 20 reps, the 20 pounds for 10 reps and the 25 pounds for five reps.
+Select the weight for you that will make it challenging to do a set of 20, 15 and 10 reps nonstop.

-Another great exercise that can work the same muscle groups as pull-ups is the Bent over Dumbbell Row.
+Another great exercise that can work the same muscle groups as pull-ups is the best-over dumbbell row.

-It is recommended to prop yourself as shown in the picture to take stress off of your lower back and better concentrate on pulling the dumbbell as if you were starting a pull-start lawnmower.
-Let the heavy dumbbell hang and stretch your back and shoulder connection and then pull the dumbbell to the outside of your chest - hold for 1-2 seconds at the top of the lift.
+It is recommended to prop yourself to take stress off your lower back and better concentrate on pulling the dumbbell as if you were starting a pull-start lawnmower.
+Let the heavy dumbbell hang and stretch your back and shoulder connection, and then pull the dumbbell to the outside of your chest.
+Hold for 1-2 seconds at the top of the lift.